Skip to main content

 Climate And Weather

-Stelvio National Park experiences a typical Alpine climate with significant variations due to its elevation range (from 650m to 3,905m).
-Summers are mild with average temperatures between 15-20°C at lower elevations, while winters are harsh with temperatures frequently dropping below -10°C at higher altitudes.
-Snow typically covers the higher regions from November to May, with annual snowfall averaging 8-10 meters at high elevations.
+Stelvio National Park experiences a typical Alpine climate with significant variations due to its elevation range, from 650 m on valley floors to 3,905 m at the Ortler summit.
+[1] Summers are mild with average temperatures between 15–20°C at lower elevations, while winters are harsh with temperatures frequently dropping below -10°C at higher altitudes.
+Snow typically covers the higher regions from November to May, with annual snowfall averaging 8–10 meters at high elevations.
 The park experiences frequent precipitation throughout the year, with peak rainfall in spring and autumn.
 Weather conditions can change rapidly, and visitors should be prepared for sudden temperature drops and storms, even in summer months.

 Human History

-Established in 1935, Stelvio National Park is Italy's largest historical national park and was created to protect the unique Ortles-Cevedale mountain range.
 The park's territory has been shaped by human presence since prehistoric times, with evidence of ancient settlements and pastoral activities.
 During World War I, the area became a significant battleground between Italian and Austro-Hungarian forces, with numerous military fortifications still visible today.
-The famous Stelvio Pass road, built between 1820-1825 under the Austrian Empire, remains one of the park's most remarkable historical features.
-The park has played a crucial role in preserving both the natural heritage and the cultural traditions of the local Alpine communities.
+The famous Stelvio Pass road, built between 1820 and 1825 under the Austrian Empire by engineer Carlo Donegani, remains one of the park's most remarkable historical features.
+[1] The park has played a crucial role in preserving both the natural heritage and the cultural traditions of the local Alpine communities.

 Park History

-The park was created in 1935 during the fascist era, initially as 'Parco Nazionale del Gran Paradiso's sister park to protect alpine wildlife and promote Italian nationalism in the newly acquired South Tyrol region.
-After World War II, the park's administration was reorganized to reflect the complex regional governance of the area, with separate administrations for the Lombard, Trentino, and South Tyrolean sections.
-Throughout the 20th century, the park expanded several times and developed extensive trail networks and visitor facilities.
-In recent decades, management has focused on balancing conservation with traditional land uses, sustainable tourism, and cross-border cooperation with Swiss National Park to its north.
+The park was created in 1935 to protect the alpine wildlife and landscapes of the Ortles-Cevedale massif.
+[1] After World War II, the park's administration was reorganized to reflect the complex regional governance of the area, with separate administrations for the Lombard, Trentino, and South Tyrolean sections.
+Throughout the 20th century, the park developed extensive trail networks and visitor facilities.
+In recent decades, management has focused on balancing conservation with traditional land uses, sustainable tourism, and cross-border cooperation with the Swiss National Park to its north.

 Major Trails And Attractions

-The park's most famous landmark is the Stelvio Pass (Passo dello Stelvio), the highest paved mountain pass in the Eastern Alps at 2,757m, featuring 48 hairpin turns.
-The Ortles peak (3,905m) represents the highest point in South Tyrol and offers challenging climbing routes.
-The park contains numerous mountain lakes, including Lake Cancano and its distinctive dam system.
+The park's most famous landmark is the Stelvio Pass (Passo dello Stelvio), the highest paved mountain pass in the Eastern Alps at 2,757 m, featuring 48 numbered hairpin turns on its eastern approach.
+[1] The Ortler peak (3,905 m) represents the highest point in South Tyrol and offers challenging climbing routes.
+[2] The park contains numerous mountain lakes, including Lake Cancano and its distinctive dam system.
 The Three Languages Peak (Dreisprachenspitze) marks the historic meeting point of Italian, German, and Romansh-speaking regions.
 The park also features several thermal springs, most notably in Bormio, and numerous World War I fortifications and trenches that form an open-air museum.
 The extensive network of hiking trails, including the Alta Via dell'Ortles, provides access to these remarkable features.

 Visitor Facilities And Travel